sparkfun/SparkFun-KiCad-Libraries/eagle-to-kicad/README.md

 * Remove and re-add correct OSHW logo from ‘Logo’ library
 * Remove and re-add power/GND symbols from ‘Power’ library
 * Remove and re-add any I2C connectors from ‘SparkX’ library (SparkFun-KiCad-Libraries repo \NewlyCreated’)

+To Import the PCB Layout:
+* Run PcbNew.exe directly from command prompt or navigate to it
+* File-Open.
+Then select *.brd from the file type drop down (lower right corner)
+* Open the original .brd file from the Eagle project
+* 'File-Save As' into the KiCad project directory (wherever the *.pro file lives)